The 18th International

 Assoc.
 Prof. Sushil Dhital (Department of Chemical and Biological Engineering, Monash University) is Editor of Carbohydrate Polymers and Past Chair of the Australasian Grain Science Association.
 He is internationally recognised for his work on starch, plant-based proteins, and innovative processing technologies, advancing food structure, nutrition, and sustainability.

-Talk title: Structure Matters: Tailoring Plant Proteins for Functional Food Applications
+Talk title: Structure Matters: Tailoring Plant Proteins for Food Application

 Dr. Chaiwut Gamonpilas